 NOAA Bonaire 2008 Explorers

-James Baxter joined GeoAcoustics in 1997 after completing his Bachelor of Engineering degree at the University of East Anglia, UK.
+James Baxter joined GeoAcoustics in 1997 after completing his bachelor of engineering degree at the University of East Anglia, UK.
 He has worked on most of the company's products over the past 10 years, including the sub-bottom profiler range and the new 24 bit digital side scan sonar.
-James also has extensive field survey experience, having demonstrated GeoAcoustics' products to clients in surveys carried out all over the world.
-Recently he has been the project lead in the modification of the GeoSwath wide swath sonar for Autonomous Underwater Vehicles, designing the 500kHz system which is mounted on the Gavia AUV.
+Baxter also has extensive field survey experience, having demonstrated GeoAcoustics' products to clients in surveys carried out all over the world.
+Recently, he has been the project lead in the modification of the GeoSwath wide swath sonar for autonomous underwater vehicles (AUVs), designing the 500kHz system which is mounted on the Gavia AUV.

 Undergraduate